gagin/gar_tool/README.md

 ## <a id="to-do"></a>To-Do

-- **Handle varied model output:** Some models like LLama 70B Nemotron might add prefixes like "Here's the JSON:" to their responses, we could try to handle that.
-Ideally, we should also explore using [structured outputs](https://platform.openai.com/docs/guides/function-calling) for models that support them for better reliability and potentially fewer tokens / lower cost.
+- **Use structured model output where possible:** We should also explore using [structured outputs](https://platform.openai.com/docs/guides/function-calling) for models that support them for better reliability and potentially fewer tokens / lower cost.
 Right now, our JSON prompting works and supports more models (including local ones).
 - **Show defaults in `--help`:** Make the `--help` output show default values for command-line options.
 - **Direct CSV input:** Let users input CSV files directly, without needing to convert them to text first.
 - **Database Schema Type Consistency:** Ensure that the database schema is created using the type declarations from the `config.yaml` file.
 Currently, all fields are stored as TEXT, even when `format` specifies other types (e.g., number, boolean).
 While SQLite's dynamic typing allows for some flexibility in queries, maintaining schema consistency will improve data integrity and clarity.